 - Take 1 cup sabudana in a big bowl.
 Wash it twice with clean water and drain the water.

-- Add water until the sago pearls are covered under water.
+- Add water until the sago pearls are covered in water.
 Let it soak for 8-10 hours or overnight.

 - Heat a pan on a medium flame.
-Add ½ cup peanuts in the pan and roast them for 7-8 min.
+Add ½ cup peanuts to the pan and roast them for 7-8 min.
 Let them cool down.

-- Add the roasted peanuts to a mixer jar.
+- Add the roasted peanuts into a mixer jar.
 Now grind them into semi-coarse powder.